 Phase 2 – Grazing trial

-The 1st cohort of cattle were introduced to the trial in April 2018 at a cautionary stocking rate.
-They comprised 28 Brahman-cross and Droughtmaster steers with an average entry weight of 206 kg.
-Systematic grazing was conducted from June 2018 to August 2019.
-Over 368 days (28 June 2018 to 1 July 2019) there was no significant difference in average daily liveweight gain (ADG) between the Wondergraze group (0.68 kg) and the Redlands group (0.65 kg).
+Cattle were first introduced into the trial in April 2018.
+Formalised grazing commenced in late June 2018 with rotation between paddocks and regular weighing.
+The 1st cohort comprised 28 Brahman-cross and Droughtmaster steers with an average entry weight of 206 kg.
+Over 368 days (28 June 2018 to 1 July 2019) there was no significant difference in average daily liveweight gain (ADG) between the cattle grazing Wondergraze (0.68 kg) and the cattle grazing Redlands (0.65 kg).

-A 2nd cohort of 14 Brahman-cross steers with an average weight of 213 kg were introduced to the trial in April 2019 (overlapping with the 1st cohort) and remained in the trial until June 2020.
-At the same time, 12 head from the same source (also with an average weight of 213 kg) were introduced to the neighbouring improved pasture paddock.
+A 2nd cohort of 14 Brahman-cross steers with an average entry weight of 213 kg were introduced to the trial in April 2019 (overlapped with the 1st cohort) and remained on the trial until June 2020.
+At the same time, an additional 12 head from the same source (also with an average entry weight of 213 kg) were introduced to the neighbouring improved pasture paddock.
 Dry conditions during the second half of 2019 prevented the addition of more animals to the leucaena paddocks.
 Over 372 days (13 May 2019 to 19 May 2020) the ADG for the leucaena animals was 0.55 kg for both Redlands and Wondergraze.
 For the same period, the ADG for animals in the improved pasture was 0.54 kg.